MicrosoftDocs/fabric-docs/docs/cicd/best-practices-cicd.md

 1. Copy the entire item directory.
 1. Change the logicalId to something unique for that connected workspace.
 1. Change the display name to differentiate it from the original item and to avoid duplicate display name error.
-1. If necessary, update the logicalId and display names in any dependencies.
+1. If necessary, update the logicalId and/or display names in any dependencies.

 ## Test